HanielB/2020.1-lp/_lessons/12-prolog/unification.md

 ```

 and assume it has these two solutions: `{X = kim}` and `{X = kim, Y = holly}` in
 the current context.
-The most general unifier is the first substiution, since
+The most general unifier is the first substitution, since
 every other unifier (like the second substitution here) necessarily will be also
 instantiating `Y` and is thus a specialization of the mgu, which only
 instantiates `X`.